-Take a step back in time at Sally Lunn’s Historic Eating House, the oldest house in Bath dating back to 1482, now a renowned tea room serving one of the most famous local delicacies, the Sally Lunn bun.
+Step back in time at Sally Lunn’s Historic Eating House, the oldest house in Bath dating back to 1482, now a renowned tea room serving one of the most famous local delicacies, the Sally Lunn bun.
 Fill your boots with delicious sweet or savoury buns before heading off to explore Bath’s many museums.

-Lovers of art can explore The Holburne Museum with its mix of fine and decorative art housed in a Grade I listed building with contemporary extension, or head to the Victoria Art Gallery and experience stunning collections from Turner and Gainsborough, as well as striking modern art.
+Art lovers can explore The Holburne Museum with its mix of fine and decorative art housed in a Grade I listed building with contemporary extension, or head to the Victoria Art Gallery and experience stunning collections from Turner and Gainsborough, as well as striking modern art.

-Onwards to The Fashion Museum, where you can take a walk through a 400-year history of fashionable dress from Georgian gowns to more contemporary cuts.
+Onwards to the Fashion Museum, where you can take a walk through a 400-year history of fashionable dress from Georgian gowns to more contemporary cuts.
 Try on historic dress in the dressing-up room for the perfect photo opportunity!

 For quintessential Georgian Bath dining, head to the historic Pump Room for a delicious lunch or Champagne afternoon tea.
-Don’t forget to sample the natural spa waters from the King’s Spring water fountain for an unusual taste experience.
+Don’t forget to sample the natural spa waters from the King’s spring water fountain for an unusual taste experience!

 Connected to the Pump Room lies one of the finest preserved Roman spa complexes in the world, the Roman Baths.
 Learn more about Roman spa culture and history and stand where Romans once stood at this interactive museum, where natural thermal waters still bubble away in grand ancient baths.

-Experience modern-day spa culture and take to the natural thermal waters yourself at Thermae Bath Spa.
+Experience modern-day spa culture and take the natural thermal waters yourself at Thermae Bath Spa.
 Peer over the rooftops of Bath from the warm waters of the rooftop pool, the perfect way to conclude your Bath break.